manasapala/multi-ami-multi-region-2/README.md

 }

 S3 event remains the same as earlier

+SNS topic is added to build-lambda.py to notify the success or failure of the build phase.
+SNS Arn is hardcoded.

 In the github the naming convention of install.sh changes as below
 - app111.install.sh